On this page

 • Create authorization rules based on complex logic using conditions.

-• Determine extra levels of authentication that must be performed before a user accesses a specific Okta application.
+• Determine the extra levels of authentication that must be performed before a user accesses a specific app.

 • Maintain a list of allowed users and deny access based on multiple conditions.